qkzk/fm/development.md

   - [x] use selected filepath instead of current directory
 - [x] after mounting an iso device, move to its mountpoint
 - [x] allow generic types for executable in `execute_...` commands
+- [ ] allow sudo commands from ! actions

+  - [ ] separate password holder from device action
+  - [ ] execute a command with sudo privileges
+  - [ ] dispatch password

+    atm `sudo ls <CR>` :

+    1. mode is set to sudo
+    2. mode is reset to shell command
+    3. nothing is done

 ## TODO